Latin American migration to the United Kingdom: Early presence of political figures

-Another key figure, Simón Bolívar, known as "The Liberator" for his key role in the Spanish–American War of independence, visited London for six months in 1810.
-Leading a Venezuelan diplomatic mission alongside scholar Andrés Bello and Luis López Méndez, Bolívar sought British naval and diplomatic protection after the Junta of Caracas severed ties with the Spanish Monarchy.
-They presented their case to Richard Wellesley, the British Foreign Office undersecretary.
-However, under pressure from the Spanish ambassador, who argued that Bolívar lacked the authority to demand self-rule, the British turned him away.
-Bolívar returned to Venezuela, while others from his delegation remained in London's Somers Town.
-Jose Maria Vargas was imprisoned in 1813 for revolutionary activities in Venezuela.
-Upon his release in 1814, he travelled to United Kingdom for medical training at University of Edinburgh.
-On December, 1814 Supreme Director Gervasio Posadas, faced with the refusal of United Kingdom to sell arms to the rebellious American colonies, given a new alliance between Spain and Great Britain, decided to send Bernardino Rivadavia, Manuel Belgrano and Manuel de Sarratea –the most distinguished and cultured members of Buenos Aires society– to promote the crowning of Francisco de Paula, son of Charles IV of Spain, as regent of the United Provinces and negotiate in London with the new Spanish sovereign, “a solid and equitable pacification”.
-Manuel Palacio Fajardo in 1817 published a book in London city entitled "Outline of the Revolution in Spanish America" which positively influenced European public opinion toward the independence of the American colonies from Spain.
-Along with Luis Lopez Mendez he managed to obtain weapons and recruit many men of the British Legion who go to Venezuela to fight for independence in the Simon Bolivar Army.
+Another key figure, Simón Bolívar, known as "The Liberator" for his role in the Spanish–American wars of independence, visited London for six months in 1810.
+He led a Venezuelan diplomatic mission with scholar Andrés Bello and Luis López Méndez.
+Bolívar sought British naval and diplomatic support after the Junta of Caracas broke ties with the Spanish Crown.
+The delegation presented its case to Richard Wellesley, then Under-Secretary of State for Foreign Affairs.
+However, following pressure from the Spanish ambassador, who argued that Bolívar lacked the authority to negotiate self-rule, the British government declined.
+Bolívar returned to Venezuela, while others in the delegation remained in Somers Town, London.

+José María Vargas was imprisoned in 1813 for revolutionary activities in Venezuela.
+Upon his release in 1814, he travelled to the United Kingdom to pursue medical training at the University of Edinburgh.
+In December 1814, Supreme Director Gervasio Antonio de Posadas, faced with Britain's refusal to sell arms to revolutionary movements due to a renewed alliance with Spain, sent Bernardino Rivadavia, Manuel Belgrano and Manuel de Sarratea to London.
+Their mission was to promote the crowning of Francisco de Paula, son of Charles IV of Spain, as regent of the United Provinces, and to negotiate with the Spanish monarchy for what they described as a "solid and equitable pacification."

+In 1817, Manuel Palacio Fajardo published Outline of the Revolution in Spanish America in London, a work that helped shape European public opinion in favour of Latin American independence.
+Along with Luis López Méndez, he helped secure weapons and recruit members of the British Legion who later travelled to Venezuela to fight in Bolívar's army.

-In the years that followed, many Latin American nations gained independence.
-Political figures such as José Antonio Zea and José Rafael Revenga stayed in London, seeking loans to support the development of their newly independent nations.
+After independence, political figures such as José Antonio Zea and José Rafael Revenga remained in London, seeking loans to support the development of their newly formed nations.

-It was not only politicians who benefited from London's safe and welcoming environment.
-Many Latin American writers, at risk of execution or imprisonment for their work in their home countries, found refuge in the UK and published their works there.
-Notable examples include the Venezuelans Andres Bello and Simon Rodriguez, the Brazilian Hippolyto da Costa and the Colombian Juan Garcia del Rio.
+Writers also benefited from London's relative safety.
+Many, who risked execution or imprisonment in their home countries, found refuge in the UK and published their work there.
+Notable examples include Venezuelans Andrés Bello and Simón Rodríguez, Brazilian Hipólito da Costa, and Colombian Juan García del Río.